SoftUni/Programming-Basics-Book-Java-EN/chapter-00-preface.md

 If you find **mistakes**, inaccuracies or bugs in the book, you can report them in the official bug tracker of the project:

-<p align="center"><strong><a href="https://github.com/SoftUni/Programming-Basics-Book-Java-BG/issues">https://github.com/SoftUni/Programming-Basics-Book-Java-BG/issues</a></strong></p>
+<p align="center"><strong><a href="https://github.com/SoftUni/Programming-Basics-Book-JS-EN/issues">https://github.com/SoftUni/Programming-Basics-Book-JS-EN/issues</a></strong></p>

 We do not promise to fix everything you send us, but we do want to **continually improve the quality** of the book, so that reported undoubted errors and all reasonable suggestions will be considered.

 ## Enjoy reading!

-Don't forget **to write code** in large quantities, to **test the examples** that you'll find at the end of each chapter and more importantly **to solve the tasks from the exercises**.
-You won't learn to program from just reading the book, so solve as many tasks as you can find!
+Don't forget **to write code** in large quantities, to **test the examples** that you'll find at the end of each chapter and more importantly **to solve the problems from the exercises**.
+You won't learn to program from just reading the book, so solve as many problems as you can find!